 When a visitor pins that image, Pinterest needs to know where to look for the pin description.

 Now, usually people use the “Alt Text (Alternative Text)” tag for their pin description.
 And while there’s nothing wrong with that per se, it’s not the right way to do it.

 Alt tags should be used for SEO to describe what an image is about, not what your blog article is about.

 Instead, use the Pinterest-specific “data-pin-description” tag.
 It allows you to write pin descriptions of up to 500 characters, including hashtags.

-Then, when your readers pin your image from your article, Pinterest automatically looks for the tag and pulls the right description for the pin.
+When your readers pin your image from your article, Pinterest automatically looks for this tag and pulls the right description for the pin.